If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 The double Spy line

 There’s a second line that uses two Spies chained one after another.
-It’s quite simple – if you have at least five creatures in play before you cast a Spy, you can mill yourself, try to flip Dread Return and one of the three remaining Spies before your last land in the deck, cast Dread Return targeting Spy, mill the rest of the deck and flashback the second Dread Return targeting Lotleth Giant.
+It’s quite simple – if you have at least four creatures in play before you cast a Spy, you can mill yourself, try to flip Dread Return and one of the three remaining Spies before your last land in the deck, cast Dread Return targeting Spy, mill the rest of the deck and flashback the second Dread Return targeting Lotleth Giant.

 Where:

-• S is the number of Balustrade Spies in the deck
+- S is the number of Balustrade Spies in the deck

-• X is the number of Dread Returns in the deck
+- X is the number of Dread Returns in the deck

 In practice, when you have three Spies and two Dread Returns in the deck, it’s ⅔ * ¾ = 50% to go off, so it will succeed somewhat often.
 This combo route isn’t widely used, but it’s good to know it’s there.